ApolloTang/wf--remo--learning-typescript-2x-2ed/n/p112a--non-null-assertion-operator/README.md

 # Non-null assertion operator

-You can use the **non-null assertion operator** [reference](https://stackoverflow.com/questions/42273853/in-typescript-what-is-the-exclamation-mark-bang-operator-when-dereferenci) to tell to temporarily relax the "not null" constraint that it might otherwise demand.
+You can use the **non-null assertion operator** [reference](https://stackoverflow.com/questions/42273853/in-typescript-what-is-the-exclamation-mark-bang-operator-when-dereferenci) to temporarily relax the "not null" constraint that it might otherwise demand.

 <img src="imgs/1-non-null-assertion-operator.png" />